-The Shimano Trout One NS (Native Special) S53UL is very nice, very light, very capable rod designed for stream trout.
+The Shimano Trout One NS (Native Special) S53UL is a very nice, very light, very capable rod designed for stream trout.
 Shimano designed the Trout One NS with a fast taper, giving the rod a firm midsection and a relatively soft tip.
-The firm midsection gives you the ability to work lures up to 7 grams (1/4 ounce) and the relatively soft tip will allow the rod to cast a 1 gram lure (1/32 oz).
+The firm midsection gives you the ability to work lures up to 7 grams (1/4 ounce) and the relatively soft tip will allows the rod to cast a 1 gram lure (1/32 oz).

 Although the rod will cast the Daiwa .8 gram Vega spoons far enough to catch fish, the 1.2 and 1.8 gram Daiwa Lupin spoons cast very nicely indeed, enough better than the Vega that I think they would be my choice for a smaller sized spoon.

 The C'ultiva JH-85 jigheads with either a Pinworm or a Ring Kick Tail Worm cast extremely well and can be worked more slowly than a spoon.
 If the bottom is relatively smooth, they can be hopped across the bottom to mimic a sculpin or fleeing crayfish.

 Heavier lures, like the 2.5 g Daiwa Crusader spoons or the 3g Smith Drop Diamond and Edge Diamond spoons cast like bullets.
 Minnow lures are considerably more wind resistant than spoons, but I found that the Shimano Trout One NS S53UL can cast the Daiwa Dr. Minnow lures nicely.
 The heavier Daiwa Silver Creek minnow or the Duo Ryuki Spearhead would do even better.